-As cheap and cheerful accommodation goes, my booking.com B&B turned out to be a great base for exploring Cagliari and a really friendly start to my solo trip.
-I’d chosen B&B Art Rooms (you can read the full review in The Tried & Tested post here) because of its central location, which meant I could fit in a couple of sights in the morning before I needed to jump on the bus to Baunei.
+As cheap and cheerful accommodation goes, my B&B turned out to be a great base for exploring Cagliari and a really friendly start to my solo trip.
+I’d chosen B&B Art Rooms (you can read the full review in The Tried & Tested post) because of its central location, which meant I could fit in as many sights as possible before I had to leave.

 I’d slept better than I had in a long time, waking up early and eager to get outside to explore.
 I only had three hours to wander around Cagliari so I didn’t get the chance to do everything I would have liked to, but I had just enough time to explore the pretty cobbled streets and make it to the Cathedral, the Royal Palace and see the Botanical Gardens (from the outside at least!)